swa72/home-assistant/README-heating.md

 * As mentioned above, I complement the existing heating control.
 To do just that, I simply send the offset parameter to the thermostat to lower or raise the flow temperatures and leave the existing heating control to do its job.
 I have the following automations:
-  * Heating forecast
-    * at 23:30 the automation analyses the weather forecast.
-If its sunny or temperature is above 20°C, all offsets are set to -3K (which lowers the target temp of each circuit by 9 degrees)
   * Circuit control for each of the three circuits
     * all rooms that are relevant for a heating circuit are rated regarding their temperature (ok, too-cold, too-warm).
 Based on that information, the entire circuit is rated.
 If a circuit changes state from e.g. 'ok' to 'too-warm'), that circuit receives an offset of -3K.